yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~ aasvg
 {::include art/app2app-w-brokers-and-browser.ascii-art}
 ~~~
-{: #app2app-w-brokers-and-browser title="App2App with brokers and browser" }
+{: #app2app-w-brokers-and-browser title="App2App with brokers and browser (redirects back to Client not depicted)" }

 Since no native app claims OAuth Brokers' urls, OAuth requests and redirect_uri responses to and from OAuth Brokers are handled by a web browser as User Agent.